 If you make no changes, your current life with the stress and unhappiness will be your life forever.
 And without making a change, the stress and unhappiness will grow along with your debt.
 Make the sacrifice and better your life.

 For me, I made the sacrifices.
 I made it a point to put $25 away each month in savings.
 I shopped for store brand groceries.
 I found the grocery store that offered the lowest prices in my area.
 I didn’t buy new clothes for a few years and went without the latest smartphone.

 - I stopped using my dryer and put my washed clothes on a drying rack.

-- I replaced my light bulbs with higher efficiency bulbs to use less energy.
+- I replaced my light bulbs with higher efficiency LED bulbs to use less energy.

 - I took money I received from tax returns, my birthday and Christmas and used that to pay down my credit cards.
 Once the debt was gone, I built up my emergency fund.